top of page

 Describing dizziness can be surprisingly difficult.
 Many people struggle to put into words what they feel, and the term dizziness can mean very different things to different people.
 During your consultation, you will have the time and space to explain your symptoms in your own words.
 Together, we clarify what you are experiencing and determine the most likely cause.

-How will I help you?
+How will I Help You?

 Every patient starts with a comprehensive intake consultation.
 I listen carefully to your story and ask targeted questions to better understand your symptoms.
 When needed, I perform specific clinical tests.
 Based on this assessment, we form a clear working hypothesis or diagnosis.
 Because dizziness can have many causes, treatment is always individual.
 Together, we develop a personalised treatment plan aimed at reducing or resolving your symptoms and helping you return to daily activities with confidence.